Making Tiles¶

 Finally, you can attach metadata to your tile.
 This includes the same tags and notes you can attach to any resource.
 But it also includes a field that is specific to tiles called Category.
 This bit of metadata is what determines which tile menu your tile will appear on in the Main interface.

-About the tile making tools
+About the tile making tools¶

 In the olden days, the only tool that we had available was the The Module Viewer.
 It presents a tile, in its raw form, as a python class.
 If you’re an accomplished python programmer, and comfortable with python classes, then you might want to use this editor.
 In addition, even if you aren’t comfortable with python classes, you might have to use the Module Viewer to fix a tile that has somehow gotten into a bad state, possibly because it has been garbled by the second editor, which I will describe in the next paragraph.

 Now, in our modern era, we have available to us the The Tile Creator.
-It’s designed to provide much more scaffolding for the construction of tiles.
+It’s designed to provide a much more scaffolding for the construction of tiles.
 At this point, I pretty much only use the Tile Creator.
 So do not feel ashamed if you choose this path.

 Warning